SirRicc/console-tamagotchy-python/README.md

 # Console-Tamagotchy-Python
 Welcome to my beginner project.
-I want to create a basic Tamagotchy to practice some OOP.
+I want to create a basic Tamagotchy.

 # Status